tonyskidmore/terraform-shell-azure-devops-elasticpool/README.md

 * An [Azure DevOps][azdo] [Organization][azdo-org].
   _Note:_ you can sign up for free in the preceding link.

+* An Azure Virtual Machine Scale Set.
+  _Note_: a test can can be created by using the [terraform-azurerm-vmss example][tf-vmss-example]

 * An [Azure][azdo-connect-azure] service connection to the subscription where your Azure Virtual Machine Scale Set is located.

 * An [Azure DevOps][azdo-project] project.